The Diet Chef

 Leave a comment below to let me know what you think and how your favorite fruit ranked on the list!

-Oh, and if you're looking for more low calorie lists, check these out next: low calorie wine, low calorie Starbucks drinks, and healthy cereals.
+Oh, and if you're looking for more low calorie lists, check these out next: juice recipes for weight loss, low calorie wine, low calorie Starbucks drinks, and healthy cereals.

-You might even like this list of the best pre workouts for weight loss as well.
+You might even like these lists of the best pre workouts for weight loss and best meal replacement shakes for weight loss as well.

 This list was so eye opening.
 Thanks!